 Monitor Your Online Reputation

-Reviews and reputation management should be a focal point in your healthcare marketing strategy.
+Reviews and reputation management should be one of the focal points in your healthcare marketing strategy.
 You must be able to understand what patients see when they search for and read about your practice on online review sites and search results.

-The best way to stay on top of reviews is by checking the profile at a regular frequency.
-To help you get started, read our reputation management guide for healthcare professionals.
+The best way to stay on top of reviews is by checking your profile regularly.
+To help you get started, learn more about effective reputation management for doctors.

 Respond to Reviews

-On compatible sites make sure to respond to what patients are saying about your practice.
-This allows you to minimize the impact of a negative review or reinforce the great user experience detailed in a positive review.
+On compatible sites, make sure to respond to what patients are saying about your practice.
+This allows you to minimize the impact of a negative review or leverage positive reviews to reinforce highlights in the patient experience.

 As the clout of healthcare consumers grows, so do their options.
 To encourage preference and inspire loyalty, providers must foster trust-based relationships with customers and consistently deliver patient experiences that captivate and go beyond achieving better health outcomes.
-This starts with planting your flags on the top healthcare review sites and managing your doctor reviews.
+This starts with planting your flags on the best doctor review sites and managing feedback shared by your patients.